Beekeeping Associations

 Education

-It is a common practice for beekeeping associations to offer beginners classes to local residents.
+Some bee clubs hold classes to train new beekeepers each year.
+These are very valuable – I know I used to help teach.
 They are usually held in late Winter (when the instructors are not busy with their own hives).

 These low cost classes are a great way to learn exactly what is involved in keeping honey bees.
 Sometimes, participants see the work involved and decide that hobby beekeeping is not right for them at this time.
 That’s okay.